Daniel-K1/JNotepad_new/readme.md

 ## File menu

-All functionalities already implemented: New, Open, Save, Save as..., Print, Exit.
+All features already implemented: New, Open, Save, Save as..., Print, Exit.
 "Save" is deactivated until user saves new file first time via "Save as..." or makes changes in a current file.

 ![screen_fileMenu](screens/2_fileMenu.jpg?raw=true "File Menu")